benjaminsnorris/bsn.io/_posts/2016-06-02-using-carthage-to-add-third-party-code.md

 9. Build the project and make sure there are no errors.

 ## Additional information
-When someone else checks out the project, they it is not necessary to run any `carthage` commands.
+When someone else checks out the project, it is not necessary to run any `carthage` commands.
 Instead, they will update the submodules.
 This can be done in Terminal, if needed, using `git submodule update --init`.

 ## Conclusion
 It is always a challenge to find the best way to incorporate third-party code in a consistent, repeatable way that works well for individual developers as well as automated build systems.
 This has worked well for us, and hopefully will help you and your team as well.